-ARTE G.E.I.E. uses the same technical and operational systems (Media Asset Management, workflows and tools) to deliver comparable media quality regardless of its destination (Broadcast and/or Broadband).
+ARTE G.E.I.E. uses the same technical and operational systems (Media Asset Management, workflows and tools) to deliver comparable media quality regardless of its destination (Broadcast and/or arte.tv, social media, etc.)

-In other words, always aim for HD quality as defined in these guidelines (See § 3.2.2 [Format](#)), for every medium, as early as the production phase.
+In other words, always aim for HD and/or UHD quality as defined in these guidelines (see § 3.2.2 [Format](#)), for every medium, as early as the production phase.